-The cellar will initially consist of three rooms:
+The cellar consist of four rooms:

 - a built-in shed, where destemming, wine-pressing and fermentation will take place;